tbaci42/sadycos_tb/docs/content/overview/structure.md

 ### `external_namespaces`
 This folder contains namespaces that are used throughout the simulator, such as the [Space Math Utilities](https://github.com/ifrunistuttgart/space-math-utilities) with common mathematical functions for space applications.

+### `ModelsLibrary`
+This is a collection of common models that the user can utilize within the simulation.
+It includes models of the Earth orbit environment (geopotential, atmosphere, magnetic field, ...), models of common equations of motion, models of common sensors, actuators, and control algorithms.

+All models are subclasses to the abstract superclass `ModelBase` which is provided in the `Utilities` folder.
+It forces its subclasses to implement the method `execute` which is meant to be called within the MATLAB function blocks of the simulation's main Simulink model.
+Furthermore, the constructor of a model's class is meant to prepare the model's part of the parameter structure that is used in the call to the model's `execute` method.

+The page [Model Usage]({% link content/overview/setup/models.md %}) explains dealing with models in more detail.

 ### `Utilities`
 This folder contains a collection of utility functions, classes, and Simulink models that are used throughout the simulator.